ARTICLE

 MPAs have been established because the ocean and the things that live in it face many dangers.
 Threats to the ocean include overfishing, litter, water pollution, and global climate change.
 These threats have caused a decline in the population of many fish, marine mammals, and other sea creatures.

 Marine protected areas can have many different names, including marine parks, marine conservation zones, marine reserves, marine sanctuaries, and no-take zones.
 More than 5,000 MPAs have been established around the world.
-Together, they cover 0.8 percent of the ocean.
+Together, they cover a little more than 8 percent of the ocean as of 2023.

 Marine protected areas can be established in a variety of aquatic habitats.
 Some MPAs are in the open ocean.
 Many MPAs protect coastlines.
 Others cover estuaries, places where rivers enter the sea.
 In estuaries, freshwater and saltwater mix.
 Some freshwater habitats, including protected areas in the Great Lakes, are also considered MPAs.